hharnisc/hharnisc.github.io/_posts/2016-12-01-building-the-buffer-links-service.md

 - Elasticsearch
 ---

 On the surface the [Buffer](https://buffer.com) link counting service is pretty simple.
-It's job is to keep track of the number of times someone has created a Buffer post with a given url embedded into it.
+Its job is to keep track of the number of times someone has created a Buffer post with a given url embedded into it.

 **An Example Link**